Local schools look to create more educators, diversify workforce with new classes

 Grow Your Own

 The new curriculum is being made possible from a competitive grant through a state program called Grow Your Own.
-In partnership with Minnesota State University, Mankato, eight school districts (Le Sueur-Henderson, Tri-City United, St. Peter, Waseca, Faribault, Owatonna, Mankato and Centennial) received $376,000 from the MDE to offer a new class to high school students.
+In partnership with Minnesota State University, Mankato, eight school districts (St. Peter, Le Sueur-Henderson, Tri-City United, Waseca, Faribault, Owatonna, Mankato and Centennial) received $376,000 from the MDE to offer a new class to high school students.

 The class, titled Exploring Careers in Education, is a college-level class that will be offered to high school students next year.
 Within the course, students will not just learn about teaching but a variety of careers in education.
 Students can earn three college credits transferable to MNSU and also receive hands-on experience.